ARSENAL: Automatic Requirements Specification Extraction from Natural Language: Natural Language Processing

 \subsubsection{Metadata tags}

-Different types of metadata tags are used to annotate the IR table entries: \begin{mylist} \item TermType: Whether term is of type entity, event, numeric, or predicate. \item NegatedOrNot: Whether term is logically negated. \item QuantifierType: Unique, all, exists. \item Relations/Attributes: Temporal or normal. \item Logical relations: Corresponds to the connectives and, or, implied-by. \end{mylist}
+Different types of metadata tags are used to annotate the IR table entries, indicating if terms are entities/events/predicates, if terms are negated, quantifier types, temporal relations, etc.

-These tags are used to associate semantics with the entries in the IR table.
-The metatag annotations are similar to role annotations in automatic semantic role labeling~\cite{connor:asrl12}.
-In this stage, ARSENAL uses WordNet~\cite{wordnet} to identify word stems and to infer unique proper nouns.
-ARSENAL can also use special domain-specific ontologies or glossaries in this stage to annotate the IR entries with a richer set of metadata tags, which can be used in downstream processing.
+These tags are used to associate semantics with entries in the IR table.
+The metadata tags are similar to role annotations in automatic semantic role labeling~\cite{connor:asrl12}.
+In this stage, ARSENAL uses WordNet~\cite{wordnet} and a Part-of Speech (POS) tagger to identify word stems and to infer unique proper nouns.
+ARSENAL can also use special domain-specific ontologies or glossaries to annotate the IR entries with a richer set of metadata tags, which can be used in downstream processing.